FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

   - At least 8 cores, 64 GB of RAM
   - At least 1 TB of SSD for system disk and QDB storage

+This buffer may be somewhat larger than the 10% target, however 6 GB/s of IO capacity matches well with 3.2 GB/s to/from tape plus an equal amount to/from the LAN or WAN.

 ### CTA nodes

 #### Frontend(s)